Autofill Help

 , then the rule ID would be r1

-- If you want to match one of the following reserved Regular Expression characters literally, then you need to precede it with a backslash (
+- If you want to match one of the following reserved regex characters literally, then you need to precede it with a backslash (

 \